JujuAdams/Scribble/8.0/fonts.md

 |`xscale`  |number  |Scaling factor for the x-axis          |
 |`yscale`  |number  |Scaling factor for the y-axis          |

 Scales every glyph in a font (including the space character) by the given factors.
 This directly modifies glyph properties for the font.

-Existing text elements that use the targetted font will not be immediately updated - you will need to recache those text elements.
-As a result, this function is intended to be used at the start of the game and not during operation.
+?> Existing text elements that use the targetted font will not be immediately updated - you will need to refresh those text elements.

 &nbsp;